01 – Cosmos Architecture

 Implements commands like:

-and reads config from a central TOML file.
+The CLI calls into cosmos-core and reads config from a central TOML file.

 4. cosmos-universe